Tractable Approximation of Labeled Multi-Object Posterior Densities: Multi-Object Trajectory Density Approximation

 Further, the multi-scan M-GLMB density $\mathring{\boldsymbol{\pi}}_{j:k}$ that matches the trajectory cardinality distribution and minimizes the Kullback-Leibler divergence from $\boldsymbol{\pi}_{j:k}$ is

 \end{prop} The above result establishes that, a multi-scan GLMB density can be used to approximate the multi-object trajectory density with matching trajectory cardinality distribution.
 Further, if we restrict ourselves to the class of multi-scan M-GLMB, the approximation that also minimizes the Kullback-Leibler divergence can be obtained by replacing its label trajectory-conditioned attribute probability densities $p_{I_{j:k}}(\boldsymbol{X}_{j:k})$ by the product of their trajectory marginals $\mathring{p}^{(I_{j:k})}(\boldsymbol{x}_{T(\ell)})$.
-The proof is presented in Supplementary Materials.
+The proof is given in Subsection \ref{subsec:proof_approx} of the Supplementary Materials.